 Western District of Missouri Court of Appeals

-The Missouri Western District Court of Appeals is Missouri’s largest intermediate appellate court.
-Located in its own courthouse in downtown Kansas City, the Court is composed of 11 judges and has jurisdiction covering 45 counties.
+This court is the state of Missouri’s largest intermediate appellate court.
+Located in its own courthouse in downtown Kansas City, it is composed of 11 judges and has jurisdiction covering 45 counties.
 This also includes Jefferson City.

 MO Eastern District Court Online Resources: www.moed.uscourts.gov

 The Missouri Eastern District Federal Court is often known as MOED.

 On the MOED online resources website, you can find:

 - Local rules

 - Clerk’s office contact information